joaogarduno/parallax-universe/README.md

 # parallaxUniverse
-This is a Toy Stoy, is all about collection figures
+This is a Toy Store, is all about collection figures